seanox/virtual-environment/platform/Resources/platform/Resources/manual.md

 testing environments to run applications with administrative or elevated user rights.
 Many tools and programs require these rights in order to fully utilize all the necessary system functionalities.
-Nevertheless, the use of administrative privileges should always be applied consciously—with appropriate security measures in place within controlled environments—to minimize potential risks as much as possible without unnecessarily hindering operations.__
+Nevertheless, the use of administrative privileges should always be applied consciously -- with appropriate security measures in place within controlled environments -- to minimize potential risks as much as possible without unnecessarily hindering operations.__